 Plaster feels smooth against your feet and hands.
 And in the normal daylight, a pool’s plaster surface appears smooth.
 Turn on the pool light at night, and you will realize the surface is not perfectly smooth.
 You might be surprised to see dips and bumps along the surface, that are made to look worse by the pool light and the angle at which it shines.
-This is much like studying your face in the mirror in harsh or unforgiving light and discovering imperfections you never noticed before.
-(We recommend not studying your face while wearing reading glasses in any kind of light--yikes).
 It is normal for pool plaster to not be perfectly smooth and to have slight imperfections in color.
 It was applied by human hands; this will be evident if you look for the signs.

 Some things you can do to keep your plaster beautiful for years to come are to keep your water chemistry right, brush regularly, keep metal objects out of your pool, don’t let fertilizer fall into your pool, remove grass clippings, mulch or any other debris which might make its way in there during the regular course of life and address algae as soon as you see it appear.
 For more information, we suggest visiting the website for the National Plasterers Council.

 Q: What can I expect from my Spray Deck Acrylic Top Coat?